“SUMMER OF lOVE”

 “I apologize Samantha.
 I was toying with you and went too far.”

-Chase blinked disbelieving, “Oh girl, I meant to tell you I haven’t stopped thinking of you since…he grinned, You know.”
+Chase blinked disbelieving, “Oh girl, I meant to tell you I haven’t stopped thinking of you since…you know?”

-He laughed, “Oh man, when you rushed off from Zack’s apartment I was afraid I’d lost you.
-I had this whole image in my mind of us together in capital letters.
-I know, it sounds nuts but I think it’s no coincidence, especially tonight, meeting at the Formosa, Lindy, and…he touched her hand…it’s inexplicable!”
+“Oh man, when you rushed off from Zack’s apartment I was afraid I’d lost you.
+I had this whole image of us together in capital letters.
+I know, it sounds nuts but I think it’s no coincidence.
+Tonight.
+Meeting at the Formosa and Lindy.
+He touched her hand…it’s inexplicable!”

-“Well, yes there is that, but I’d never cross that line with Dennis.”
+“Well, yes there is that, but I’d never cross that line with Dennis.
+And no, he’s not the one.”

 “It’s getting hot in here with all these bodies,” he said.

-Samantha looked around.
-The bar was packed; standing room only.
+Samantha looked around, standing room only at the bar.
 “Guess we’re lucky to have a table.”

-Chase pressed through the crowd to fetch their drinks.
+Chase pressed through the crowd to fetch them.

 “Feels like a sauna in here,” Lindy said.

-He laughed, “Actually there is one.
+“Actually there is one, he laughed.
 Lindy’s apartment in the back.
 Do you think we should risk it?
 I’m dying to peel that dress off you”

-“Chase, This night belongs to us, just like the moment the water turned cold… you came running!
+“Chase, Tonight belongs to us, just like the moment the water turned cold… you came running!
 Let’s not let it slip away.
-Besides, Lindy will be thrilled.”
+Besides, it will thrill Lindy.”

 He ran his hand over his face, “Sure you haven’t had too much alcohol?”